zarkones/XENA/README.md

 > **Xena-Sensi** [coming soon]

 Sensi, polite and brilient assistent.
-It there to supervise the network and protect it.
+It exists to supervise the network and protect it.
 Utilizes GPT-2 and GPT-3, if you have a key.

 At the moment GPT-2 is not released, it needs some work and training.
 Thus it requires more time, but I would rather focus on Xena-Axe.
 You can utilize GPT-3 in the current version, but I'll still mark this one as "coming soon".